tb-yasu/olca-plus-plus/README.md

 To recover an original text from a grammar, please type the following command:

 ./olca-decompress grammar output.txt

-where output.txt is the recovered text.
+where output.txt included the original text.

 References